easy-form/react-form-simple/README-EN.md

 - Flexible usage methods, flexible page layout combinations, developers can use certain methods and built-in layouts according to their preferences and scenarios.
 In most scenarios, developers do not need to manually lay out.
 - Minimalist API design, in the process of operating forms, simply introducing two APIs can complete most of the work.

--Highly scalable form interface for easy customization of forms.
+- Highly scalable form interface for easy customization of forms.

 - Easy integration with third-party UI.
 - Complete type inference.